LouieIyog-2000/BankOApp/README.md

 # Section:
 A
 # School:
 Eulogio "Amang" Rodriguez Institute of Science and Technology Nagtahan, Sampaloc, Manila, Philippines
 College of Arts and Sciences
 ITE Deaprtment.
 # Professor:
 Jefferson A. Costales
+# Demo Video